cmcguinness/DataSelect/README.md

-All inputs to the LWC are passed as options.
-The options are:
+All inputs to the LWC are passed as properties.
+The properties are:

 | Key         | Required? | Description                                                  |
 | ----------- | --------- | ------------------------------------------------------------ |